-The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the MOAHR (https://DTMB.state.mi.us/ARS Public) containing the Michigan Department of State Police's administrative rules.
+The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the MOAHR containing the Michigan Department of State Police's administrative rules.

-6. Please provide a list of the items identified for action in the 2020 ARP that have been completed and those that remain outstanding.
+6. Please provide a list of the items identified for action in the 2021 ARP that have been completed and those that remain outstanding.

-EMHSD identified R 30.58 of the State Assistance to Counties and Municipalities rule set as an item for action in the 2019-2020 Annual Regulatory Plan to change the maximum dollar amount for assistance grants to be consistent with MCL 30.419, as amended by 2018 PA 264.
-After submission of the 2019-2020 Annual Regulatory Plan, EMHSD subsequently identified R 30.51 through 30.61 as being in need of action to provide clarity to counties and municipalities in the application of the rules.
+EMHSD specifically identified R 30.58 of the State Assistance to Counties and Municipalities rule set as an item for action in the 2020-2021 Annual Regulatory Plan to change the maximum dollar amount for assistance grants to be consistent with MCL 30.419, as amended by 2018 PA 264.
+Additionally, EMHSD also identified R 30.51 through 30.61 as being in need of action to provide clarity to counties and municipalities in the application of the rules.
 The proposed revisions to this ruleset were largely based on input received from counties and municipalities regarding alleged confusion in the interpretation of the existing rules.
-While a workgroup was established and meetings were held, the Coronavirus (COVID-19) pandemic and later flooding incidents redirected EMHSD staffing resources to necessary response activities and away from the intended rulemaking process.
+While a workgroup was established and meetings were held, the Coronavirus (COVID-19) pandemic and other incidents redirected EMHSD staffing resources to necessary response activities and away from the intended rulemaking process.
 This item remains outstanding and will be addressed during the next reporting period.

-EMHSD did not identify any other items for action in the 2019-20 Annual Regulatory Plan.
+EMHSD did not identify any other items for action in the 2020-2021 Annual Regulatory Plan.